pixelpolice/pixelpolice/README.md

-# pixelpolice
+# Pixel police

-Design token integration testing tool
+A design token integration testing tool

 This tool aims to do a few things